 Companies will need to complete a final self-assessment return in the normal way to report income arising to 5 April 2020.
 A corporation tax return will need to be filed for the period commencing 6 April 2020 and subsequent accounting periods.

 The corporation tax return must be filed online along with company accounts and tax computations.
-Where accounts are filed under UK GAAP, it is usual to file iXBRL accounts.
-However, where accounts are prepared using local accounting standards, PDF accounts can be filed.
+Where accounts are filed under UK GAAP, US GAAP or EU IFRS it will be necessary to file iXBRL accounts.
+However, where accounts are prepared using local accounting standards, PDF accounts of the worldwide full accounts can be filed.

-In cases where a UK property business does not prepare accounts, the P&L account will generally form part of the corporation tax computations.
-In such a case, there will be no UK property business accounts to be filed as part of the return.
-The worldwide balance sheet and P&L account should be included as a PDF file.
+In cases where a UK property business does not prepare accounts, or accounts are prepared not under any local accounting standards, we recommend that a worldwide balance sheet and P&L account should be included as a PDF file.

 Companies are being automatically registered for corporation tax and will be sent a new Unique taxpayer Reference (UTR).
 HMRC expect these to be issued before 30 June 2020.